-- Share how SASB’s latest standards were created, how they are market-informed and see examples of how they cut through the firehose ESG information, and how the investment community is using them
+- Shared how SASB’s latest standards were created, how they are market-informed and see examples of how they cut through the firehose ESG information, and how the investment community is using them

-- Demonstrate how AI-based ESG data & analytics products can help organizations gain deeper insight into SASB’s codified standards with a timely, transparent, objective approach
+- Demonstrated how AI-based ESG data & analytics products can help organizations gain deeper insight into SASB’s codified standards with a timely, transparent, objective approach

-Join SASB’s Nicolai Lundy and Truvalue Labs’ Eli Reisman for an educational and action-inspiring webinar by registering now.
+Watch SASB’s Nicolai Lundy and Truvalue Labs’ Eli Reisman's educational recorded webinar by submitting the form now.

 More about our speakers

 Nicolai Lundy is the Director of Education and Partnerships at SASB, where he identifies opportunities for professionals in finance, investment analysis, and sustainability to benefit from SASB’s research on material ESG factors across 77 industries.